Volunteer Whanganui roles available - NZ Herald

-Volunteer Whanganui supports 101 not-for-profit organisations with volunteers.
-Here are some positions that need to be filled urgently:
+Volunteer Whanganui supports 102 not-for-profit organisations with volunteers.
+Here are some positions that are available:

 • Masters Games Volunteers